TimoGuy/ewu_oct_2023_gamejam/README.md

     - [x] Title screen
     - [x] Dating background.

+- [ ] Sfx for winning the game.
+- [ ] You win and you lose screens.

 - [x] Write prompts for the 3 ppl.
     - [x] Fix J and j from the word "reject"